CaveStoryModdingCommunity/modding-wiki/wiki/organya.md

 *:warning: Information Incomplete: Fillers currently in use*

-Two original versions of the org editor have been released to the public, titled Orgmaker and Orgmaker2, respectively.
+Two original versions of the org editor have been released to the public, titled [Orgmaker](orgmaker1) and [Orgmaker2](orgmaker2), respectively.

 The Orgmaker2 editor allows for different drum types to be specified.

 Several other community efforts have been made to update or completely replace these editors and add some missing quality-of-life features.
-[Example](add_a_proper_URL!).
+A notable example of this is [Orgmaker3](orgmaker3).

 ## File format